What’s involved in building a data centre?

 Indeed, sustainability is now firmly at the heart of new data centre development, with the rise of “green” data centres located in naturally colder climates such as Iceland, and the growing use of renewable energy as power sources.
 This change has been led by customer demand, indicating a more eco-friendly approach from big corporations.

 It makes good business sense, too, as renewable energy can often be a more cost-efficient choice.
-And the greener approach doesn’t end there: new data centres are being built with recycled materials where possible, minimising waste and optimising efficiency.
+The greener approach doesn’t end there: new data centres are being built with recycled materials where possible, minimising waste and optimising efficiency.
 Even excess or wasted heat can be recycled, allowing centres to maximise sustainability and clients to meet their environmental policy commitments, too.

 Hire The Best Talent For This Sector

 The growth of the data processing and storage centre sector means that companies will have hiring challenges in store.
-With decades of experience in technical specialised recruitment, Clear Recruitment can ensure that you enter the new age of data centres with the finest talent on board.
-Discover how the expert team at Clear Recruitment can help you to find and attract the best candidates by getting in touch on 020 3355 4054 or at firstname.lastname@example.org.
+With decades of experience in technical Specialised recruitment, Clear Engineering Recruitment can ensure that you enter the new age of data centres with the finest talent on board.
+Discover how the expert team at Clear Engineering Recruitment can help you to find and attract the best candidates by getting in touch on 020 3355 4054 or at email@example.com.